unilaiva/unilaiva-songbook/README.md

 The `songs` package does a very good job in organising the songs for a nice output, but sometimes it needs a little bit of help.

-Use `\brk` in a lyric line to suggest a good breaking point (if the whole lyric line doesn't fit on one line in the output).
+Use `\brk` in a lyric line to suggest a good breaking point, if the whole line doesn't fit on one line in the output.

 `\brk` can be used between verses and songs, too, to suggest a good spot for a page (or column, if using more than one) brake.

-To force a page break, use `\sclearpage` or `\scleardpage` between songs; the first hops to the next page and the latter jumps to the next spread (even page).
-These are seldom needed.
+To **force** a page break, use `\sclearpage` or `\scleardpage` between songs;
+the first hops to the next page and the latter jumps to the next spread (even page).
+These (or `\brk`) are sometimes needed right before a song longer than a spread, to correctly end the previous song with a horizontal line.

 ### Repeats and choruses ###